bluerocktel/Pbx3cxFetchAndStoreBackups/README.md

 ## Setup

 1. Configuration File: Rename .env.example to .env and customise it according to your specific requirements.
+2. List of hosts: rename .hosts.example to hosts and enter your hosts FQDN, one per line.
-2. SSH Key Authentication: Ensure that the worker has SSH key access to both 3CX hosts and the designated backup storage.
+3. SSH Key Authentication: Ensure that the worker has SSH key access to both 3CX hosts and the designated backup storage.

 ## Scripts